 This section presents the software architecture of the PALM-3000 system.
 It describes the decomposition of the software using three different architectural views each depicting different aspect of the system.
-The architecture is built upon many structuring concepts and execution model of the TinyOS^[1] operating system, namely, a component-based architecture, structured event-driven execution model, and split-phase operations.
-Like TinyOS, the PALM-3000 software system uses active messages for the communication method and is written entirely in the component-oriented language of nesC.
-It achieves its distributed processing through the use of bidirectional proxy components that are interposed between user components and remote provider components.
+The architecture is built upon many structuring concepts and execution model of the TinyOS^[7] operating system, namely, a component-based architecture, structured event-driven execution model, and split-phase operations.
+Like TinyOS, the PALM-3000 software system is written entirely in the component-oriented language of nesC, thereby providing the required flexibility on changing algorithms through plug-n-play components.
+It likewise uses Active Messages for the communication method.
+In addition, it achieves its distributed processing through the use of bidirectional proxy components that are interposed between user components and remote provider components.